NSLS-II-BMM/BeamlineManual/docs/details.rst

 + A screen.
 This is the screen mounted in the back wall of the hutch using an articulated arm.

 + A reasonably loud speaker.
-This is the black ball-shaped item which usually sits underneath the reference ion chamber.
+This is the black ball-shaped item which usually sits underneath the I\ :sub:`r` chamber.
+Could be louder...

 + A good microphone.
 This is the Blue Yeti on a boom above the I\
   :sub:`r` chamber.
 It has good noise cancellation so the din from the XSpress3 should not effect voice quality.
-It is, however, important that the speaker face the microphone rather than the screen.
+It is, however, important that the speaker face the microphone when speaking.

 + A decent camera.
-This is the Nexigo mounted on the inboard wall to t he right of the screen.
+This is the Nexigo mounted on the inboard wall to the right of the screen.

 While these devices are all connected to ``xf06bm-ws5`` and powered